codeconsortium/CCDNForumForumBundle/Resources/doc/install.md

 ### Step 1: Download and install dependencies via Composer.

-Append the following to end of your deps file (found in the root of your Symfony2 installation):
+Append the following to end of your applications composer.json file (found in the root of your Symfony2 installation):

 ``` js
 // composer.json